Authentication

 Wildcard matching follows fosite's WildcardScopeStrategy.
 A * in any segment matches any value in that position:

-• streamer.song.* matches streamer.song.r, streamer.song.c, etc.
+• streamer.song.* matches streamer.song.read and streamer.song.write

-• streamer.song.r matches only streamer.song.r
+• streamer.song.read matches only streamer.song.read

 Getting Tokens